Patrick Kane: Minor and junior

 Kane played for the Buffalo Saints 14U AAA hockey club.
 Donnie Harkins, the head coach of the Honeybaked 16U AAA hockey club, personally recruited Kane to join his team in Michigan after watching him play in a tournament.
-At the age of 14, Kane relocated to Detroit, Michigan to play for Honeybaked during the 2003–04 season.
+At the age of 14, Kane relocated to Detroit, Michigan, to play for Honeybaked during the 2003–04 season.
 He resided with former NHL player Pat Verbeek while living in Detroit, whom Kane regards as a mentor and one of his primary reasons for relocating.
 Honeybaked posted a 66–3–1 record that season, with Kane tallying 83 goals and 77 assists.

-His success caught the attention of the London Knights, who drafted him in the fifth round, 88th overall, in the 2004 Ontario Hockey League (OHL) Midget Draft.
+His success caught the attention of the London Knights, who drafted him in the fifth round, 88th overall, of the 2004 Ontario Hockey League (OHL) Midget Draft.
 Kane did not join the team and instead played for the United States National Team Development Program (NTDP), which was based in Michigan.
 The US NTDP was initially hesitant to recruit Kane based on his short stature, describing him in a scouting report as, "a little meek—and still has the body of a 12-year-old".
 Kane spent the next two years playing for the US NTDP, where he was given the chance to train and play a bigger role on a more frequent basis.
 He reflected on the US NTDP by commenting, "The program really focuses on improving your body, you get a lot of practice time and you really learn how to play the game and how to treat yourself."
 He led the team in scoring with 102 points during the 2005–06 season, surpassing the previous record holder, Phil Kessel.

 Kane joined the London Knights for the 2006–07 OHL season.
 He skated on a line with future NHL forwards Sergei Kostitsyn and Sam Gagner.
 Kane appeared in 58 games for Knights, where he recorded 62 goals and 83 assists, while combining with his linemates for 394 points.
 He accrued an additional 31 points in 16 playoff games as the Knights lost to the Plymouth Whalers in the OHL's Western Conference final.
 Kane won the Emms Family Award for the OHL rookie of the year, and was the runner-up to John Tavares for the Red Tilson Trophy as league MVP.
 Kane also won the Canadian Hockey League's (CHL) Top Prospect and Top Scorer awards.
 His 145 points is the fifth most for a rookie in CHL history.
 The Knights later retired Kane's No. 88 jersey on January 17, 2020.